62. Share a struggle (there’s an upside to sharing your downside).

 A 2020 British study looked at health data from over 100,000 patients to evaluate the impact of 106 different factors on depression.
 The purpose of the study was to find key areas to target in prevention efforts, so it only looked at modifiable factors—that are within our ability to change—rather than more fixed genetic or environmental factors.

 Of the 106 factors studied, confiding in others emerged as the strongest protection against depression, even among at-risk individuals.
-The researchers concluded that trusted social connections actively prevent depression.
+The researchers concluded that trusted social connections (a.k.a. fulfilling friendships) actively prevent depression.

 The research shows a clear “dose-response relationship,” meaning the higher the dose (amount) of social connection, the lower the risk of depression.